benmatela/nodejs-ts-gcp-functions-docker/readme.md

 `--build`: Rebuilds the image before starting (useful after code changes)

-More commands will also be shown at the bottom of the terminal once the container is running.
+More commands will be shown at the bottom of the terminal once the container is running.

 ### 1. Using your new container: